danieljprice/splash/docs/settings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Limits for all columns can be reset to their minimum and maximum values
-from the current dump file via the “reset limits for all columns” option
+from the current dump file via the ``reset limits for all columns`` option
 in the :ref:`sec:menu-l`.
 See :ref:`sec:interactive` for details of
-resetting plot limits for a particular plot in interactive mode.
+resetting plot limits for a particular plot interactively.

 Restoring all plot limits to their minimum and maximum values in the current dump file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~